numediart/TIPAA-SSL/API.md

-# API docs for Flowspeech (making speech procesing requests)
+# API docs for Flowspeech (making speech processing requests)

 See the requests here on the EC2 accessible at: